 • Dull, aching head pain

-• Sensation of tightness around forehead
+• Sensation of tightness or pressure across forehead or sides/back of head

-• Tenderness on scalp, neck, and shoulders
+• Tenderness in scalp, neck, and shoulder muscles

-• Pain on both sides of head
+• Pain typically affects both sides of head

-• No nausea or vomiting (usually)
+• No nausea or vomiting (unlike migraine)

 Possible Causes